lsst-ts/observatory-ops-docs/Observing-Interface-Setup/observing-environment-package-management.rst

 ..
 This section should provide a brief, top-level description of the procedure's purpose and utilization.
 Consider including the expected user and when the procedure will be performed.

-This page explains how package management in controlled on production environments, specifically the summit.
+This page explains how package management is controlled on the Observing Environment, specifically the summit.
+The Observing Environment is mainly composed of the ScriptQueue and user's Nublado instance, which are the primary high-level tools responsible for driving observatory operations.

+Even though the Observing Environment is initially built and deployed alongside the rest of the Observatory Control System components (e.g. CSCs), it needs to follow a slightly different management approach to support on-the-fly updates.
+These updates will primary consist of bug fixes and or workarounds to unforeseen circumstances.
-Nominally, the CSC versions and supporting software packages deployed on the summit are managed by the `cycle build <https://ts-cycle-build.lsst.io/>`_.
+Nominally, the CSC versions and supporting software packages deployed on the summit are managed by the `cycle build <https://ts-cycle-build.lsst.io/>`_
-However, during commissioning it will be required to deploy new versions for testing, and/or deploy on-the-fly hotfixes that won't yet have been included as part of the cycle build.
+Nevertheless, the procedure to deploy hot-fixes for CSCs (e.g. create an alpha tag on the package, update the cycle build and redeploy), is not suitable for the Observing Environment, which requires a much larger set of packages and therefore, longer build times.
-These fixes must be simultaneously available to the ScriptQueue CSC as well as the observer's notebook environments.
+These patches to the Observing Environment needs to be rapidly rolled out to the summit and must be simultaneously available to the ScriptQueue CSC as well as the observer's notebook environments.
 Most importantly, when testing new software on the summit, which may not be entirely stable, it is critical to have a mechanism to immediately roll back all packages to a designated stable version.
-We call this the **base environment**.
+We call this suite of stable versions the **base observing environment**.
-Note that this version may include bug fixes and/or new functionalities that are not included in the previously released cycle build.

 Shared packages
 ^^^^^^^^^^^^^^^
 To ensure consistency between all observers and the ScriptQueue, packages are hosted on an NFS mounted disk.
-The NFS mount is hosted on machine XYZ FIXME and mounted to all machines in ``/opt/obs_env``.
+The NFS mount is hosted on machine ``XYZ (FIXME)`` and mounted to all machines in ``/opt/obs_env``.
 The directory is owned by ``obs_user`` and mounted as read-only.
 In that directory includes packages such as: ``ts_observatory_control``,  ``ts_standardscripts``, ``ts_externalscripts``, ``summit_utils``, ``summit_extras``, ``ts_observing_utilities`` and any other packages which may get updated during an observing run.
 Note that these are packages *used* by observers and/or CSCs, but are not the CSCs themselves.